bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/negative_repetition_count.md

 RangeError: repeat count must be non-negative
 =============================================

-The JavaScript exception “repeat count must be non-negative” occurs when the [`String.prototype.repeat()`](../global_objects/string/repeat) method is used with a `count` argument that is a negative number.
+The JavaScript exception "repeat count must be non-negative” occurs when the [`String.prototype.repeat()`](../global_objects/string/repeat) method is used with a `count` argument that is a negative number.

 Message
 -------